 The Federal Direct PLUS Loan provides a borrowing option for law students.
 Based upon completion of the FAFSA and the borrower’s credit history, a graduate/professional student may borrow through this federally guaranteed, non-need-based loan program.
 Students must complete the FAFSA and receive a determination of Federal Direct Loan eligibility by the Office of Financial Aid before applying for a PLUS loan.

 Eligible law students may borrow up to the cost of attendance less any other financial assistance.
 The Grad PLUS loan interest rate updates annually.
-For 2016-17, it is 6.31 percent.
+For loans disbursed after July 1, 2018, the interest rate is 7.60%.

 For more information visit Federal Student Aid Direct Plus Loans.